khud/typedparse/README.md

 if __name__ == "__main__":
-    typedparse.parse(main)
+    typedparse.parse(main, generate_short_flags=True)
 ```

 Here is a small example that emulates the standard `head` command.
 Here you need only specify types and default values
 for the function's formal parameters and pass them into the `parse` function.
 You also have to specify the docstring for
 the function it will be used to generate help.
+In this case we also use `generate_short_flags=True` to generate short flags.
 That's it.

 If we run the program with one argument `-h` or `--help`, it produces the following output: